Smileybob72801/CycleWise/README.md

 Released under the Apache License 2.0.
 See LICENSE.md

-© 2025 Veleda - RythmWise™
+© 2025 Veleda - RhythmWise™
-Veleda and RythmWise are registered trademarks of Veleda.
+RhythmWise is a registered trademarks.
 See TRADEMARK_POLICY.md for details.